terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_3_1_x.html.markdown

 -> You can find examples of a fully automated CSE installation in the [Examples](#examples) section below.

-To start installing CSE v3.1.x in a VCD appliance, you must use **v3.7.0 or above** of the VCD Terraform Provider:
+To start installing CSE v3.1.x in a VCLOUD appliance, you must use **v3.7.0 or above** of the VCLOUD Terraform Provider:

 ```hcl
 provider "vcd" {